kendrick010/ece140a-lab6/README.md

 # Alex Hernandez Perez (A16543960) <br /> Kendrick Nguyen (A16045878)

+> We worked on this lab on another private repository, [GitHub](https://github.com/kendrick010/ece140a-lab6), which is why we have one commit on this current repository.

 ## Lab 6 Objective:
 The objective of this lab is incorporate web development skills we have learned from the previous labs with hardware, specificaly with the Raspberry Pi.